vkonduru90/emailmicroservicetypescript/README.md

 11. Written test cases and you can see coverage report in `Coverage` Folder.
 12. Configured typescript config, jest config for more comfortness.

+## if you need any help in running the project you can call me on my whatsapp +91 9177095606